wangmq77/dl-inference-server/README.md

 This repo contains a C++ and Python client libraries that make it easy to communicate with an inference server.
-Also included is *image_client*, an example C++ application that uses the C++ client library to execute image classification models on the inference server.
+Also included is *image\_client*, an example C++ application that uses the C++ client library to execute image classification models on the inference server.

-The inference server itself is delivered as a containerized solution from the NVIDIA Compute Cloud.
-See the
-[Inference Container User Guide](http://docs.nvidia.com/deeplearning/dgx/index.html) for information on how to install and configure the inference server.
+The inference server itself is delivered as a containerized solution from the [NVIDIA GPU Cloud](https://www.nvidia.com/en-us/gpu-cloud/).
+See the [Inference Container User Guide](http://docs.nvidia.com/deeplearning/dgx/index.html) for information on how to install and configure the inference server.

-## Building
+## Building The Clients

-Before building you must first install some prerequisites.
+Before building the client libraries and applications you must first install some prerequisites.
 The following instructions assume Ubuntu 16.04.
-OpenCV is used by image_client to preprocess images before sending them to the inference server for inferencing.
+OpenCV is used by image\_client to preprocess images before sending them to the inference server for inferencing.

     sudo apt-get update
     sudo apt-get install build-essential libcurl3-dev libopencv-dev libopencv-core-dev software-properties-common